franfrancisco9/Jura-Python-BT/README.md

 # Documentation - Jura Coffee Machine Bluetooth Conection

-Disclaimer: This is repo is in active development so things may change or not work as intended.
+Disclaimer: This is repo is in active development with a focus on getting a working project so things may change or not work as intended.
 If you have any questions or suggestions please open an issue.
+When the project is finished there will be a more formal bluetooth protocol documentation.

 This document serves as documentation for the bluetooth conection between the Jura Coffee Machine and a Raspberry Pi3, with the aim to explain all the steps to follow to make the connection between the two devices, as well as present possible problems and solutions.